If you’re looking for a cast iron pot for your kitchen, there are many options to choose from.

 A braising pan has a wide opening that makes it perfect for searing and sautéing ingredients before actually cooking them.

-It’s especially ideal for cooking tough pieces of meat and it’s similar to a Dutch oven in the sense that they both require the low temperature to soften the meat.
+It’s especially ideal for cooking tough pieces of meat and it’s similar to a Dutch oven in the sense that they both require a low temperature to soften the meat.

 Braising food is a little bit like slow cooking except the meat ingredients don’t need to be covered completely and the liquid only has to cover the meat halfway.
 As the liquid bubbles away, the steam produced helps break down the food.